 Paper coated with plastic isn’t suitable for composting, and most times, such products are incinerated for heat or landfilled rather than recycled.

 This type of coated paper is mostly used in the food and drink packaging industry.
-Try to buy food/drinks, packages in single-layer materials, like – glass, aluminum, or paper.
+Try to buy things in single-layer packaging materials, like – glass, aluminum, or paper.

 If you are not sure if a paper material has a plastic coating inside, look for a recycling code on the packaging.
 For example, it is paper if the recycling code is – 20 PAP, 21 PAP, or 22 PAP.